HewlettPackard/oneview-powershell-samples/OneView-ConvertTo-PowerShell-Scripts/readme.md

    * Generate scripts for server profile templates
    * Generate scripts for server profiles

-   ** Note: Use the help of ConvertTo-HPOVPOwerShellScript to generate scripts for addtional configurations
+   ** Note: Use the help of ConvertTo-HPOVPOwerShellScript to generate scripts for additional configurations